Skip to main content

 Gesture

-Mehr Un Nisa wiped off her tears, hidden behind the window screen of the jharokha she stood at, happy that Arjumand had found a love, who would fight for her.
+Mehr Un Nisa wiped off her tears, hidden behind the window screen of the jharokha she stood at, happy that Arjumand had found a love who would fight for her.

 “I ...err...”
-All of a sudden he was at a loss for words.
+All of a sudden, he was at a loss for words.
 In his head, again and again, between glasses of wine he savoured, Jahangir had imagined this very moment, when he would again catch a glimpse of Mehr alone, perhaps away from all the judgemental eyes of the Zenana, and speak to her.

 “Salam Jahan Panah.”
 Her words hit him like a knife cut through what remained of his heart.
 He cleared his throat again.
 “I was just...”
 Two steps towards her, two very carefully measured steps and eyes met.
-Mehr Un Nisa hated herself for how he still affected her by just being merely present near her.
+Mehr Un Nisa hated herself for how he still affected her just by being present near her.
 Wasn’t he the one for whom Ladli is now fatherless?
 She took a step back, careful enough, hoping not to offend the emperor.

 “I... have to go.”
-She walked past him in a hurry and almost in a reflex just like he used to, Jahangir caught hold of her wrist, startling her.
+She walked past him in a hurry and almost in a reflex, just like he used to, Jahangir caught hold of her wrist, startling her.
 Her heart raced.
 She needed to stop.
 She needed him to stop.

 “I asked how you are.
 And how is your daughter?”
 His voice seemed firm.